xregistry/spec/core/spec.md

 [Resources](#resources).

-A successful response MUST either return the Resource if stored within the Registry, or an HTTP redirect to the `RESOURCEUri` value stored external to the Registry, if one is set.
+A successful response MUST either return the Resource if stored within the Registry, or an HTTP redirect to the `RESOURCEUrl` value stored external to the Registry, if one is set.

 In the case of returning the Resource, the response MUST be of the form: